 SpaceChain is particularly vulnerable due to our military support to Ukraine, where we gave away approx. 180 long-range missiles manufactured by us.
-We will of course continue our support and another 312 missiles are under production to be sent to the front in Ukraine.
+We will continue our support, and another 312 missiles are under production to be sent to the front in Ukraine.

 We will restore all files that have been deleted, but it will take a little time.
 The only thing the Russian military succeeded in doing was deleting the contents of our WordPress upload folder.
 (Amateurs)

-Since it involves thousands of images and footage from rocket launches and footage from our satellites, it can take up to a week before everything is back in place.
+Since it involves thousands of images, footage from rocket launches, and footage from our satellites, it can take up to several weeks or months before everything is back in place.

 The security problem has been fixed so that something like this will not happen again.
 (Not because it is particularly difficult to delete the upload folder in WordPress… What amateurs…)

-Nothing else on our servers is affected and our databases are intact.
+Nothing else on our servers was affected, and our databases are intact.

-The SpaceChain network has not been affected and its chain is functioning normally.
+The SpaceChain network has not been affected, and its chain functions normally.

-As our server kept pinging the target, we are aware that they were cut off from the Internet for 12 hours and 42 minutes, before they were able to neutralize our malware.
+As our server kept pinging the target, we knew they were cut off from the Internet for 12 hours and 42 minutes before they could neutralize our malware.

 The CSO Team